ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ## Privacy considerations

-CT Gossip deals with HTTPS Clients which are trying to share indicators that correspond to their browsing history.
+CT Gossip deals with HTTPS clients which are trying to share indicators that correspond to their browsing history.
 The most sensitive relationships in the CT ecosystem are the relationships between HTTPS clients and HTTPS servers.
 Client-server relationships